5-Day Northern Lights Winter Self-Drive Tour with the Golden Circle & Jokulsarlon Glacier Lagoon

 Description

-Discover the very best of Iceland's snowy landscapes with this five-day winter self-drive tour.
-Relax in the Blue Lagoon geothermal spa, see the Golden Circle attractions, and drive the South Coast to the Jokulsarlon glacier lagoon, where you can visit an authentic ice cave.
-This tour is perfect for those who desire the freedom to explore Iceland's winter scene at their own pace.
+Discover the very best of Iceland in winter with this 5-day self-drive tour.
+Relax in the Blue Lagoon geothermal spa, see the Golden Circle attractions, and drive the South Coast to the Jokulsarlon Glacier Lagoon and Vatnajokull Glacier, where you can visit an authentic ice cave.
+This tour is perfect for travelers who want to experience Iceland’s top attraction by winter and see the magical northern lights!

-On this tour package, no impatient tour guides rush you from place to place, nor must you follow precise schedules.
+With this self-drive package, there’s no impatient tour guide to rush you from place to place, nor must you follow precise schedules.
+Your accommodations are your only set destinations.
 You're behind the wheel, so you can decide what sights you visit and how long you stay.

-The highlight of your winter drive is your time at the Vatnajokull National Park on day four.
-You can explore the Jokulsarlon glacier lagoon, the Skaftafell nature reserve, and a breathtaking ice cave on the largest glacier in Europe.
+The highlight of your winter self-drive tour is your time at Vatnajokull National Park.
+You can explore Jokulsarlon Glacier Lagoon, Skaftafell Nature Reserve, and a breathtaking ice cave on the largest glacier in Europe.

-Each night, you can take the chance to spot the spectacular northern lights dancing across Iceland's wintry landscapes.
+Each day brings incredible opportunities, including chasing the northern lights at night.
 Avoid areas with heavy light pollution and steer clear of cloudy locations to give yourself the best chance of spotting the beautiful aurora borealis.

 Read more